Directed by: Rakesh Roshan || Produced by: Rakesh Roshan

 This genre transition works for two reasons: (1) Hrithik and Chopra’s relationship functions as the core of the story, as well as audience sympathy, and (2) acclaimed actor Naseeruddin Shah sells the superhero conflict as a great villain.
 The latter also incorporates Hrithik’s previous starring role in KMG (the actor is double cast both as the titular hero, Krishna Mehra/Krrish, and his father, Rohit, the protagonist of the previous film), which provides motivation for both Chopra and Hrithik’s Krrish beyond standard Bollywood filler or generic heroics.
 It’s an impressive twist I didn’t see coming.

 The saving graces of Krrish 3 are Hrithik’s dual roles and the father-son relationship between them, as well as Priyanka Chopra’s performance.
 As cheesy as these characters are, Hrithik brings real humanity to both of them, and his final portrayal of the older Rohit Mehra (the protagonist of KMG) has emotional payoff.
-Chopra, while somewhat sidelined from her prominent role in Krrish 2006, plays her doe-eyed, dopey character well, adding further weight to Krrish’s motivation and development.
+Chopra, while somewhat sidelined from her prominent role in Krrish (2006), adds further weight to Krrish’s motivation and development.

 SUMMARY & RECOMMENDATION: Koi… Mil Gaya is a bit long in the tooth and doesn’t always nail its camp humor, but its bizarre sci-fi riff and strong cast see it through.
 Krrish (2006) is the strongest of the bunch, melding romantic Bollywood cliches with just the right amount of action and superhero theatrics, in addition to fleshing out Hrithik’s dual roles and adding a memorable villain in Naseeruddin Shah.
 Krrish 3 is the runt of the litter, entertainment-wise and artistically speaking, given its lackluster FX, bland action choreography, and forgettable villainy.

 ?
-I wonder how much the second film’s development hinged on Preity Zinta not reprising her role.
-Did Rakesh Roshan decide to focus on the superhero angle before or after the production team moved on without her?
+I wonder how much the second film’s development hinged on Preity Zinta not reprising her role?